ugurctaygun/react-github-finder/README.md

 REACT ROUTER

-React router allows client-side routing, using '<Route>' tag inside '<Router>' and using '<Switch>' tag makes sure only the matched component to be displayed while keeping the state of the non displayed components.
+React router allows client-side routing, using 'Route' tag inside 'Router' and using 'Switch' tag makes sure only the matched component to be displayed while keeping the state of the non displayed components.

-Using '<Route exact>' exact key to display only the wanted component.
+Using 'Route exact' exact key to display only the wanted component.

 NODE JS